Updated 5/3/2022

 Now, walk in the door and see what a great first impression you will give buyers.
 Whatever their impression is, they will remember it throughout their decision making process.
 When they say "You know, that home with the wonderful .........," you want that home to be yours.

-For even more information, see Furniture & FurnishingsAll the World's a Stage and Old House- Young Buyers? from our blog.
+For even more information, see Furniture & FurnishingsAll the World's a Stage and Old House-Young Buyers? from our blog.

-Many homeowners wait until the end of ski season to list their property for sale making the upcoming months of May-August the busiest time of the year for real estate transactionsOur agents assist buyers and sellers all over Breckenridge and Summit County all year round.
+Many homeowners wait until the persistent blanket of snow no longer lays upon the county to list their property for sale.
+This means that June through early September are the busiest months of the year, but our agents can advise your as to the best time to sell depending on your property.
+Our agents assist buyers and sellers all over Breckenridge and Summit County all year round.
 Give us a call or email today.
 We are here to assist you in buying or selling your mountain home.

 No matter the topic, our Breckenridge Associates agents are always a wealth of information and happy to answer your questions.